oroinc/documentation/user/back-office/dashboards/widgets/recently-accessed-contacts.rst

 The Recently Accessed Contacts widget displays the list of recently accessed contacts.

 .. image:: /user/img/dashboards/recently_accessed_contacts.png
+   :alt: A sample of the Recently Accessed Contacts widget

 .. note:: For how to add widgets to the dashboard and manage them, see the relevant topics: